nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Agent is returned the attested composite location over the secure connection.
 Agent signs the attested composite location using TPM AIK establishing proof of residency of composite location to H. This is called attested proof-of-residency aware composite location (APL).

 ## Geographic boundary using Geo-fencing (GF) service
 * Geo-fence policies are of four flavours - precise location, precise bounding box/circle of location, approximate location (no definition of boundary), boolean membership of given boundary (rectangular, circular, state etc.).
 They are available in the form of pre-defined templates or can be configured on demand.
 Enterprises, who are the user of the hosts, choose the geo-fence policies to be enforced for various hosts.
-Note that the hosts must belong to the set of trsuted hosts in a shared ledger.
+Note that the hosts must belong to the set of trusted hosts in a shared ledger.
 The geo-fence policies applied to the set of trusted hosts are recorded in a shared ledger.

 * Location agent on H supplies (APL) to geo-fence service (GF) over a secure connection.
 GF performs geo-fence policy enforcement by matching the location against configured geo-fence policies.
 GF signs the geo-fence policy match result, along with a trusted time (todo - can we reuse RFC 3161), with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.